upperlinecode/flaskproject/readme.md

 flask run
 ```

+**If you're developing in the cs50 IDE, ignore this next part.**
-To save time on the environment variables, some IDEs will let you install the python-dotenv package, which loads these up every time:
+If you're developing locally, you can sometimes save time on the environment variables, by installing the python-dotenv package, which automatically loads the settings we're currently setting with `export`:
 ```bash
 pip install python-dotenv
 ```
 [troubleshooting](#troubleshooting-package-installation)

 ## Virtual Environments (optional)

 If you're running this locally, you may want to run this program inside a virtual environment - that way changes to your Python configuration don't persist and impact other python programs on your machine.
+We've also beta tested virtual environments on Codenvy, where it seems to work intermittently - we kept track of some [Codenvy tricks](codenvy.md) to make that easier.

 To create a virtual environment (you only need to do this once), run this code in terminal:
 ```bash